atisharma/fvdb/README.md

 It uses the `faiss-cpu` package and `sentence-transformers` for embeddings.
 If you need the GPU version of FAISS (very probably not), you can just manually install `faiss-gpu` and use `GPUIndexFlatL2` instead of `IndexFlatL2` in `fvdb/db.hy`.
+You can still use a GPU text embedding model even while using `faiss-cpu`.

 If summaries are enabled (**not** the default, see configuration section below), a summary of the extract will be stored alongside the extract.